-When a single room, office or cubicle needs circulating air, a portable fan is the way to go.
-Their operation keeps fresh air moving into and through a room, and in comparison to central air conditioning, they are inexpensive and more healthful.
-Two basic types of portable fan are the box and the tower.
+When a small space like a room or cubicle needs better air circulation, a portable fan is the way to go.
+Their operation keeps fresh air moving into and through a room, and in comparison to central air conditioning, they are inexpensive and better for anyone who is sensitive to cold air.
+Two of the most common types of portable fan are the box fan and the tower fan.

 A box fan is a portable fan that is placed within an enclosure, the face of which has a latticework plastic or steel grille that allows the air to move into and through the fan.
 The box fan can be square, oblong, rectangular or circular in shape.
-It can easily be moved from one room to the next to cool or circulate the air.
+It can easily be moved from one room to the next.
 Box fans can also be placed in windows to move warm or stagnant air from the interior to the exterior.
 Used in this way, the box fan helps to rid the room of smoke, dust and odors.

 The tower fan is another kind of portable fan that has a series of small blowers set in a vertical "tower" unit, which can be placed on top of a desk or table and moved easily from one place to another.
 Tower fans are especially popular in Europe and Asia, where central air-conditioning units are relatively rare for ordinary households.